AndySomogyi/sbmlsolver/docs/source/PythonAPIReference/cls_RoadRunner.rst

 Easy edit to the model without modifying and reloading sbml files.

-.. method:: RoadRunner.addSpecies(sid, compartment, initValue, substanceUnits, forceRegenerate)
+.. method:: RoadRunner.addSpeciesConcentration(sid, compartment, initValue, substanceUnits, forceRegenerate)
    :module: RoadRunner

    Add a species to the current model.
 Note that the species to be added must have an ID